Lazarus and The Rich Man

 Mr 4:34 But without a parable spake he not unto them: and when they were alone, he expounded all things to his disciples.

-This is Jesus telling a parable designed to be understood by His followers and misunderstood by unbelievers.
-He is speaking of the Mysteries of God, or Speaking in Tongues and interpreting the message to His Disciples when they are alone.
+This is Jesus telling a parable designed to be understood by His followers and misunderstood by unbelievers, Mt 13:11-12.
+He is speaking of the Mysteries of God (1 Cor 14:2), or Speaking in Tongues (Acts 2:11) and interpreting the message to His Disciples when they are alone, Mt 4:34.

-In that vein, the story shows both people “dying”, then one of them is carried to the Kingdom of God by Angels (Matt 13:41) and the other enters Hell.
+In that vein, the story shows both people “dying”, and then one of them is carried into the Kingdom/Presence of God by Angels (Matt 24:31) and the other is carried by angels into the “Presence” of the Devil and His Angels in Hell (Matt 13:41).

 We are told that Angels separate obedient followers from Disobedient followers.